vinceroti/rt-react-dog-breeds/README.md

 - hooking up typescript would be fun!
 - Breaking up DogList into smaller components would be ideal.
 - A better transition for when a user is searching through the breeds.
 Something similar to "vue transition group" with arrays
+- Have a placeholder image for the lazy loaded images
+- Loading the names of the dogs once the image is fully loaded

 Questions to ask:
 - onChange - comment within DogList.js